-To allow authentication and authorization for the KE Manager via LDAP / AD, refer to the information in the table, below:
+To allow authentication and authorization for the KVM over IP Matrix Manager via LDAP / AD, refer to the information in the table, below:

-ltem Action Enable Put a check in the Enable checkbox to allow LDAP / AD authentication and authorization.
+Item Action Enable Put a check in the Enable checkbox to allow LDAP / AD authentication and authorization.
 Enable SSL Put a check in the Enable checkbox to allow SSL connections.
-LDAP Server IP and Port Fill in the IP address and port number for the LDAP / AD server.
-You can use the IPv4 address, the IPv6 address or the domain name in the LDAP Server field.
-For LDAP, the default port number is 389.
-Timeout Set the time in seconds that the KE Manager waits for an LDAP / AD server reply before it times out.
+Preferred LDAP Server / Alternate LDAP Server Fill in the IP address for the LDAP / AD server. • You can use the IPv4 address, the IPv6 address or the domain name in the LDAP Server field.
+Preferred LDAP Server Port / Alternate LDAP Server Port Fill in the port number for the LDAP / AD server. • For LDAP, the default port number is 389.
+Timeout Set the time in seconds that the KVM over IP Matrix Manager waits for an LDAP / AD server reply before it times out.
 Admin DN Consult the LDAP / AD administrator to ascertain the appropriate entry for this field.
 For example, the entry might look like this: ou=kn4132,dc=aten,dc=com Admin Name Key in the LDAP administrator's username.
 Password Key in the LDAP administrator's password.
 Search DN Set the distinguished name of the search base.
 This is the domain name where the search starts for user names.